jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 Same-Region-Replication (SRR) use cases: log aggregation, live replication between test and prod environments.

 - It does not replicate files before the replication setting be set, only new files.
 To replicate existing files we must re-upload or use s3 sync tool.
+- If we need to deletions we also need to set this option.

 ---